DmitryTsyvtsyn/evitwilly.github.io/about_en.md

 I implemented various data structures (stack, queue, linked list), worked with memory and got acquainted with the features of C ++.

-Sometime in March 2020, I made a graphical application in **Java** that saved user passwords with light and dark themes.
+Sometime in March 2020, I made a graphical application in **Java** that saved user passwords.

 Then I was asked to make an <a href="https://play.google.com/store/apps/details?id=ru.rubt.rubttimetable&hl=ru&gl=US" style="color: #0085A1">app for my college </a> to view the class schedule.